Adamm00/IPSet_ASUS/README.md

 - `firewall banmalware https://example.com/filter.list` - Save the supplied filter-list URL as the primary source and refresh the malware blacklist.
 - `firewall banmalware reset` - Restore the default Skynet filter-list URL and refresh the malware blacklist.
 - `firewall banmalware status` - Display the update schedule, filter list, last update, and source-state totals.
-- `firewall banmalware sources` - Display every source, its usable entry count, state, last successful check, and URL.
+- `firewall banmalware sources` - Display every source, its usable entry count, state, last successful check, content-change time, and URL.
 - `firewall banmalware exclude list1.ipset list2.ipset` - Exclude filter-list URLs with the supplied filenames, then refresh the malware blacklist.
 - `firewall banmalware include list1.ipset list2.ipset` - Re-enable one or more excluded source filenames, then refresh the malware blacklist.
 - `firewall banmalware exclude reset` - Clear the excluded filenames and refresh the malware blacklist.